About

 As a young professional, Adja has performed in several masterclasses which were conducted by Audra McDonald, Aprile Millo, Manny Perez, Amanda Roocroft and Kenneth Benson to name a few.
 Additionally, she has recently performed as a soloist in the Bach Magnificat with the Aspen Chamber Symphony under the baton of Nicholas McGegan in 2023.

-Moreover, Ms. Thomas-Mbaye looks forward to continuing her studies at the Royal College of Music in London to acquire a master’s degree and enjoys gastronomy, shopping for vintage designer clothing and watching reality tv in her leisure.
+Moreover, Ms. Thomas-Mbaye is currently a second-year master’s student at the Royal College of Music in London, studying classical voice with Patricia Rozario.
+She is a Sir Gordon Palmer Scholarship recipient supported by Mr and Mrs. Palmer and enjoys gastronomy, shopping for vintage designer clothing and watching reality tv in her leisure.